Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

 Go to [UniProt website for retriving protein IDs](https://www.uniprot.org/uploadlists/).
 Paste the protein IDs in `Provide your identifiers` box.
 In `Select option` section, select From:`UniProtKB AC/ID` and To: `UniProtKB` and submit.
 Mapping results will be presented in a table.
 Above the table, from the menu bar select `edit-Columns` ![Edit Columns](assets/EditColumns.png).
 From `Name & Taxonomy` menu bar select `Entry name`, `Gene name`, `Organism`, `Protein names`.
 From `Genome annotation` menu bar select `KEGG` and save.
 Click `Download`.
 In the Download box, select `Downlaod all`.
 Choose `tab separated` for the format and click `go`.
 Import the `.tab` file in Excel and select `tab` as your `Delimiter` to import data.
 In the header row rename  `Cross-reference (KEGG)` to `KEGG_ID(mmu)`.
 KEGG ids are reported as `mmu:x;` where `x` is the KEGG id number.
 Replace all `mmu:` and `;` in the KEGG ids with blank.

+Note: Some accessions have several KEG IDs all of them point to the same Pathway ( Next section).
+Therefore, we save the first KEGG ID and discard the rest.

 Next, insert new column between `KEGG_ID` and `FC` and name it `Color`.
 Color is assigned to each protein based on the log2(FC) value.